 Move Your Cat’s Essentials with You

 Just like you pack a first-week bag for each of your family members, pack one for your cat as well.
 Food, favourite toys, bedding, and dishes should go with you if possible.
-If not, ask your removalists to put your cat’s bag of belongings towards the back of the van so they will unload it first.
+If not, consider looking into a movers and packers service or ask your removalists to put your cat’s bag of belongings towards the back of the van so they will unload it first.

 Travel with Your Cat if Possible

 Keep your cat with you in the car.
 Make sure to keep him or her in the carrier until you arrive at your new home to ensure he or she won’t hop out during the trip.
 If you have a long trip, and the cat needs to relieve himself or herself, use a collar or leash—or allow him to use the litter box.